 By Edward O. Thorp

-In Beat the Dealer, Thorp turns the tables on the house with his systematic explanation of the point system that has countlessly been used by players to win.
-The charts in the book aid in understanding and memorizing the concepts unraveled.
+On this book, the author turns the tables on the house with his systematic explanation of the point system that has countlessly been used by players to win.

 By Michael Konik